 Drink water, deliberately relax, and go easy on the sugary “mood boosters”.

 Water is the not-so-secret sauce of health.
 You can have the best skin creams and eat the cleanest foods but if you’re chronically dehydrated it’s going to take a visible toll.
-I think of 2L a day as a minimum.
+I think two liters a day is a minimum.